Google Drive

 Key Features

-• Multiple storage backends (commonly including local storage and S3-compatible object storage)
+• Multiple storage providers, including local storage and S3-compatible object storage

 Use Cases

-• Team file drop/share portal with controlled access and expiring links
+• Team file portal with controlled sharing links and group-based access

 Limitations and Considerations